alexj/Raycast-Commands/time-converter/README.md

 **3.** `10AM` (nothing else specified):

-"Output the times for the default cities (Austin, TX, London, Sofia, Bulgaria in the default inline format.
+"Output the times for the default cities (Austin, TX, London, Sofia, Bulgaria in the default inline format).
 See ['Default Locations'](#default_locations) below to learn how you can set the defaults to the locations you'd like.

 Returns: